 - Assisted in obtaining a defense verdict after a three-week jury trial in Federal District Court on behalf of the founder and shareholder of a special metals processing business against claims by minority shareholder of breach of contract, fraud, breach of fiduciary duty and breaches of Pennsylvania securities laws with asserted damages of $40 million.

-Erin is actively involved in the community, volunteering as a pro bono attorney for Neighborhood Legal Services Association and serving on the Young Professional Advisory Board for Emmaus Community of Pittsburgh.
+Erin is actively involved in the community, volunteering as a pro bono attorney for Neighborhood Legal Services Association and serving as coordinator of the firm's Protection From Abuse Program.
+Additionally, Erin is the chair of the Young Professional Advisory Board for the Emmaus Community of Pittsburgh, an organization that provides permanent homes, respite care and advocacy for adults with intellectual disabilities and autism.
 She is appointed as a Young Lawyer Fellow in the Allegheny County Bar Foundation as well as the Pennsylvania Bar Foundation.